Appendix D: summary of the methods used to develop this guidance

 Ease of implementation and the anticipated extent of change in practice that would be required.

-The draft guidance, including the recommendations, was released for consultation in January/February 2006.
-PHIAC met in February 2006 to consider stakeholder comments and to revise the recommendations accordingly.
-The guidance was signed off by the NICE Guidance Executive in March 2006.
+The draft guidance, including the recommendations, was released for consultation in October and November 2006.
+The guidance was signed off by the NICE Guidance Executive in February 2007.